-Protesters from a Manhattan dance studio cut a rug in City Hall Park on Tuesday — as nearly two dozen women also representing yoga, barre and pilates facilities rallied to demand that Mayor Bill de Blasio allow group fitness classes to go ahead.
-"We are not asking for special treatment here.
-Let’s be clear, we are asking for the same rules and regulations as every other business that has been allowed to reopen,” said Katia Pryce, the founder of DanceBody, during the rally.
-“It doesn’t make sense that in the greatest city in the world we forget about such an important industry.
-This is where the boutique industry was founded,” Pryce said, charging, “We have been forgotten because its female-founded and female-attended.”
+Protesters from a Manhattan dance studio cut a rug in City Hall Park — as nearly two dozen facilities rallied to demand that Mayor Bill de Blasio allow group fitness classes to go ahead.
+"We are asking for the same rules and regulations as every other business that has been allowed to reopen,” said Katia Pryce, the founder of DanceBody, during the rally.

 Katia Pryce teaches live classes from one of her studios in Manhattan.
 She's the CEO of Dance Body, and she has not been able to teach an indoor group fitness class here in a year.
-“I don’t think we are asking for special treatment here, I think we are asking to have the same treatment as every other industry that’s been able to open,” she said.
 Pryce is among the many fitness studio owners demanding Mayor Bill de Blasio allow indoor group fitness classes to start up again.

 At the helm of this growing fitness empire is former professional dancer turned founder and CEO Katia Pryce, who is known for her high-voltage energy and limitless supply of positive vibes.
 After sweating through one of her classes, I was interested in learning about how Pryce preps herself to be "on" and to continue to motivate her clients through live and on-demand workouts.
 Keep reading to see how she sets her day for success (and plenty of dancing!).